aekazakov/genome-depot/admin.md

 ```
 python manage.py import_regulons [-i]
 ```
 Imports regulons from a tab-separated file.
-Genomes must be uploaded into the CGCMS database before running this command.
+Genomes must be uploaded into the GenomeDepot database before running this command.
 The input file must contain the following fields:

 * Regulon name.